-- Established in 1984 by Richard Stallman, who believes that software should be free from restrictions against copying or modification in order to make better and efficient computer programs - The term GNU is a recursive acronym for "GNU's Not Unix" - Aim at developing a complete Unix-like operating system which is free for copying and modification - Stallman built the first free GNU C Compiler in 1991 & other tools for the OS - GNU develops the almost all the tools but not the 'kernel' - 'Hurd' the kernel still, yet to be developed
+Established in 1984 by Richard Stallman, who believes that software should be free from restrictions against copying or modification in order to make better and efficient computer programs

+-GNU is a recursive acronym for "GNU's Not Unix"

+-Aim at developing a complete Unix-like operating system which is free for copying and modification

+-Companies make their money by maintaining and distributing the software, e.g. optimally packaging the software with different tools (Redhat, Slackware, Mandrake, SuSE, etc)

+-Stallman built the first free GNU C Compiler in 1991.
+But still, an OS was yet to be developed